 The alternative is to ignore heating or use sub-standard warming methods and of course, you won’t like the results- chances are that you will have to wave goodbye to your beloved herbs.

 So, the biggest benefit of investing a heating system for your greenhouse is that you can continue growing throughout the year- with you vegetables doing well season in season out.

 You can access a variety of excellent electrical heating systems from online stores such as Amazon, eBay, Wal-Mart and others

 Also, some of the manufactures have dedicated sales websites- though they only sell their own.

 Still, your local gardening stores could offer more options.

 To germinate well in winter, your plant roots need to be warmed.

-One of the best heating options for planting are the Greenhouse heating mats or if you like, heating pads.
+One of the heating options for germination are the heat mats or if you like, heating pads.

 Mats encourage seed germination plus the essential root formation by supplying an even base heating that works wonderfully to keep the soil warm